lunarc/lunarc_docs/docs/MATLAB.md

     R2015b         matlab/8.6
     R2016a         matlab/8.7  (available on Aurora only)

-At Lunarc the MATLAB installation R2014a is the **only** version providing access to the PCT (also known as 8.3).
-If any of the newer versions is used, submission to the batch queue from within MATLAB is impossible .
+At Lunarc the MATLAB installation R2014a (also known as 8.3) is the **only** version available for use with MDCE.
+If any of the newer versions is used, submission to the batch queue from within MATLAB is not possible .

-Versions newer than R2014a can be used at Lunarc but ONLY within a single node and ONLY by writing a batch script where MATLAB is run with a MATLAB script.
+Versions newer than R2014a can use PCT at Lunarc but ONLY within a single node and ONLY by writing a batch script where MATLAB is run with a MATLAB script.
 Note that MATLAB will be able to use the parallel computing toolbox on the cores of this single node using the "local" profile.

 ## Non-PCT running